When booked via Capital One Travel; otherwise earn 1.5%

-When booked via Capital One Travel; otherwise earn 1.5X
+Includes vacation rentals; Applies when booked via Capital One Travel; otherwise earn 1.5%

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.